GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-4 Minimal Windows App/README.md

 https://learn.microsoft.com/en-us/cpp/code-quality/understanding-sal

-The third example uses different WinAPI data types and structures from the second example.
+The third example uses a few different WinAPI data types and structures from the second example.
 This is the style I use when creating WinAPI apps.

 Get used to it.
 "This will be on 'the test'."